Why Does My Dog Get Hyper Before Bed?

 For us humans, our beds are an important part of our lives.
 We love our sleeping routines and specifically our warm comfy beds.
 The same goes for our dogs.
 Dogs prefer to sleep in a spot where they feel most relaxed, comfortable, and safe.

 Try to make your dog’s sleeping experience more comfortable by providing them with a comfy bed and a warm blanket to snuggle.
-A large variety of dog beds available on the market give your anxious furry pal the option to relax.
+A large variety of dog beds available on the market gives your anxious furry pal the option to relax.

 Toys are just as significant to a dog as their beds and blankets.
 Bedtime dog toys keep them distracted and soothe the nerves of a hyper dog.